edmundhung/conform/examples/headless-ui/README.md

 </RadioGroup>
 ```

-Combobox forwards blur from its input, while Switch and Checkbox can forward their blur events directly.
+Switch and Checkbox can forward their blur events directly.

 ## Apply ARIA Attributes to the Accessible Control